Institute Safety Information & Policies

 You are here

-In keeping with the Association's duty of care and our responsibility as an event host, NAEYC is guided by recommendations from the Centers for Disease Control and Prevention (“CDC”) and will abide by the legal mandates of the State of Oregon at the time of the 2023 Professional Learning Institute (“Event”).
+In keeping with the Association's duty of care and our responsibility as an event host, NAEYC is guided by recommendations from the Centers for Disease Control and Prevention (“CDC”) and will abide by the legal mandates of the State of Louisiana at the time of the 2024 Professional Learning Institute (“Event”).

 All participants are STRONGLY encouraged to (1) stay “up to date” with their COVID-19 vaccinations including any boosters, and (2) obtain a negative COVID-19 PCR test or rapid antigen test prior to attending the Event.

 Coming together has numerous benefits, not the least of which are solidifying and showing care for our community.
 By attending the Event, participants accept responsibility to act in the best interests of their health, the health of others who attend, and the communities to which they will return after the Event.

 - Follow the CDC guidance, “Isolation and Precautions for People with (or exposed to) COVID-19,” found here.

 - Depart the Event if COVID-19 symptoms develop

 NAEYC reserves the right to update this safety policy should the State of Louisiana COVID-19 community level change.
 When the community level is “high,” the CDC recommends that people wear masks for all indoor events.
 We ask that all attendees respect participants’ personal choices with respect to wearing a mask even if others do not wear one.
 Harassment of any kind will not be tolerated.

 NAEYC will continue to monitor and update safety precautions for the Event and coordinate with trusted national resources, state and local public health agencies, and venues.
 NAEYC reserves the right to modify these policies and procedures at any time.

 Acknowledgement, Waiver and Release